realstolz/polymer/README.md

 To develop a new implementation, simply include "polymer.h" in the implementation files.
 When finished, one may add it to the ALL variable in Makefile.

 LICENSE
 =======

 Polymwer is released under the Apache 2 license.
+Please see the file called LICENSE.

 If you use GraphLab PowerGraph in your research, please cite our paper:
 Kaiyuan Zhang, Rong Chen and Haibo Chen.
 NUMA-aware Graph-structured Analytics.
 ACM SIGPLAN Symposium on Principles and Practice of Parallel Programming (PPoPP'15), Bay Area, California, USA, February, 2015.

 BUILD & RUN
 =======